th-otto/MagicOnLinux/README.md

 - rsync -a AtariX/src/AtariX-MT/AtariX/English.lproj/rootfs/ Atari-rootfs/

 Replace "English" with "de" or "fr" for German or French.

+Without gxmessage you will not see error message dialogues, instead the text will be printed to stderr only.

 The MAGICLIN.OS kernel is currently only available in German, but you may compile and link your own.